 Marvel star Sebastian Stan might not actually be Mark Hamill’s son, but that didn’t stop the Star Wars legend from sending him birthday wishes, complete with a dad guilt-trip.

-Hamill sent the message via Twitter, and it sounds like his relationship with faux son, Sebastian, is just as good as the one with his biological sons.
+Mark Hamill sent the message via Twitter, and it sounds like his relationship with faux son, Sebastian Stan, is just as good as the one with his biological sons.

 “Wishing Sebastian Stan the happiest of birthdays.
 I’m beginning to believe he might actually BE my son, ‘cause just like @NathanHamill & @GriffinHamill, he never calls… He never writes… C’mon kids, would it kill ya to drop your old man a line? #Ingrates,” Hamill wrote.

-The resemblance between Stan and Hamill has been noted on several occasions.
+The resemblance between Sebastian Stan and Mark Hamill has been noted on several occasions.
 Memes showing just how much the two look alike became popular when Captain America: Civil War debuted in 2016.

 The specific doppelganger meme that started it all showed Hamill during his early days as Luke Skywalker next to a photo-shopped image of Stan.
 The two images are almost impossible to tell apart at first glance, which led to fans joking about Hamill being Stan’s dad.